TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/battery-management-signoff.md

 #### Battery Capacity

-In order to meet this constraint, first the robot must be able to have a 30-minute runtime before requiring that the batteries be recharged.
+In order to meet this constraint, first the robot must be able to have at least a 30-minute runtime before requiring that the batteries be recharged.

 Because this will require a large battery capacity along with stringent mass and volume constraints placed by the battery needing to fit within the chassis of the robot, a high energy-density battery is preferable.
 Of the standard battery types (lithium, nickel-metal hydride, sealed lead acid, etc.), lithium batteries have the best volumetric energy density (energy/unit volume) and the best gravimetric energy density (energy/unit mass) [3].
 For this reason a lithium battery was chosen to be used for the robot.